-We recognize that the long-term success of our Company depends on more than merely focusing on financial metrics.
-As such, we take a holistic approach to Environmental, Social, and Governance (ESG) matters, focusing on supporting our customers and other stakeholders' ESG goals in order to generate value for our stockholders.
-Our commitment to sustainability underpins everything we do today and shapes our strategy for the future.
+We recognize that the long-term success of our Company depends on our ability to generate revenue today while preparing for the energy economy of the future.
+We take a holistic approach to Environmental, Social, and Governance (ESG) matters, focusing on supporting our customers and other stakeholders' ESG goals to generate value for our stockholders.

-ESG is integrated into all areas of our business, from the boardroom to the coal face.
-Our Board has ultimate oversight for ESG initiatives, progress, and risk assessments, with our Nominating and Corporate Governance committee taking the organizing lead for the Board.
-The executive leadership team and senior management champion our practices, and our global workforce turns those good practices into meaningful changes.
+ESG is integrated into all areas of our business strategy, from the boardroom to the coal face.
+Our Board has ultimate oversight for our ESG program, with our Nominating and Corporate Governance committee taking the organizing lead for the Board.
+The executive leadership team and senior management execute the strategy and supporting programs, and our global workforce turn these programs into on the ground practices that yield meaningful changes.

 Environmental: Our environmental approach is to focus on responsible coal mining with leading stewardship practices while creating value for our stakeholders.
-We begin with a deep appreciation and understanding for the land and communities where we operate.
-Before any mining activity starts, we complete comprehensive baseline studies of local ecosystems and land uses and incorporate our findings into detailed mine plans aimed at reducing potential impacts from our operations.
-We use industry-leading practices to make the most efficient use of natural resources.
-This includes a focus on reducing greenhouse gas intensity, conserving water, advancing recycling and waste management programs, and applying progressive land reclamation to lessen surface disturbance.
+Before any mining activity begins, we complete comprehensive baseline studies.
+We consider local ecosystems, geology, surface water, groundwater, land uses, and other relevant resources to support detailed assessments.
+These inform our mine plans and mitigation measures to reduce potential impacts from our operations.
+At the center of our strategy is a focus on sustainable mining and industry-leading practices to make the most efficient use of natural resources.
+This includes a focus on progressive land reclamation to lessen surface disturbance, initiatives to reduce greenhouse gas intensity, water conservation and stewardship, and advancing recycling and waste management programs.

 Society has a growing need for energy and a desire to reduce emissions, and we believe both goals can be achieved by embracing technology.
-As outlined in our enhanced Statement on Climate Change, which can be found at www.peabodyenergy.com under the Sustainability tab, Peabody recognizes that the effects of climate change must be addressed and that a concerted global effort is required to reduce greenhouse gas (GHG) emissions, including those resulting from the use of energy sources such as coal.
+As outlined in our Statement on Climate Change, Peabody recognizes that the effects of climate change must be addressed and that a concerted global effort is required to reduce greenhouse gas (GHG) emissions, including those resulting from the use of energy resources such as coal.